w3c/trace-context/abstract/correlation-context-overview.md

 Correlation context represented by set of name/value pairs describing user defined properties of the trace.

-`Correlation-Context` header header representing user-defined baggage associated with the trace.
+`Correlation-Context` header represents user-defined baggage associated with the trace.
 Libraries and platforms MAY propagate this header.